JuliaLang/www.julialang.org/contribute/developing_package.md

 To run the test defined above:

-1. In your temrinal, go to your package directory.
+1. In your terminal, go to your package directory.
 2. Open the Julia REPL.
 3. Go to the **package mode** by typing `]`.
 4. Activate the package environment by running the following command: